-Because of the variable number of scorable events for any given challenge, the accuracy multiplier is based on a ratio of accurate submissions vs. total (accurate and inaccurate) submissions within a challenge.
+Because of the variable number of scorable events for any given challenge, the accuracy multiplier is based on a ratio of accurate submissions vs. cumulative (accurate and inaccurate) submissions within a challenge.
+Section 4.3.1 enumerates which submissions increase the accurate count, increase the inaccurate count, or have no effect on either.